bcgov/OCWA/frontend/README.md

 #### `exporterMode: 'export' | 'download'` `required`

 There are 2 different environments that the interface will accommodate.
-Exporting data/code out of a Secure Research Environment or importing.`
+Exporting data/code out of a Secure Research Environment or importing.
+See more at [Groups and Modes](#2-groups-and-modes).

-`export`: Inside the SRE to export code
+`export`: Inside the SRE to **export** code
-`download`: Outside the SRE to import data/code
+`download`: Outside the SRE to **import** data/code

 Defaults to `export`

 #### `codeExportEnabled: boolean` `required`

+If enabled the New Request form will allow users to pick between data and code requests.
 Defaults to `false`

 #### `repositoryHost: ?url`

-If `codeExportEnabled` is on then you need to set the host of the repository `https://subdomain.bc.com/shares/`
+If `codeExportEnabled` is on then you need to set the host of the repository so pull requests will work, for example something like `https://subdomain.bc.com/shares/`.

 #### `auth: object` `required`

-Define an user object based on the Passport authentication.
+Define an user object based on the [Passport](http://www.passportjs.org/docs/) authentication.
 Recommended configuration would look something like this:

 ```json
 "auth": {